redis/redis-doc/commands/hdel.md

 @complexity

-O(N) where N is the number of fields that will be removed.
+O(N) where N is the number of fields to be removed.

 Removes the specified fields from the hash stored at `key`.
+Specified fields that do not exist within this hash are ignored.
-Non-existing fields are ignored.
-Non-existing keys are treated as empty hashes and this command returns `0`.
+If `key` does not exist, it is treated as an empty hash and this command returns `0`.

-For Redis versions 2.2 and below, this command is only available as a non-variadic variant.
-To remove multiple fields from a hash in an atomic fashion for those versions, use a `MULTI`/`EXEC` block.

 @return

-@integer-reply: The number of fields that were removed.
+@integer-reply: the number of fields that were removed from the hash.

+@history

+* `>= 2.4`: Accepts multiple `field` arguments.

+  To remove multiple fields from a hash in an atomic fashion in earlier versions, use a `MULTI`/`EXEC` block.

 @examples